ashbb/shoes_tutorial/README.txt

-The latest Shoes Tutorial Note is shoes_tutorial_081016.pdf
+The latest Shoes Tutorial Note is shoes_tutorial_081017.pdf

 All sample code and data and screenshots are under samples directory.

 Chang log:

+17th Oct - Revised the rest three sample codes: 18, 22, 36
+           for Shoes-0.r1057

 16th Oct - Revised some sample codes: sample 14, 28, 31, 34, 34-1, 37
            and added some comments for Shoes-0.r1057.